vtexdocs/dev-portal-content/docs/vtex-io/Store-Framework-Apps/pixel-apps/vtex-facebook-domain-verification.md

 ## Configuration

-It is possible to install this app in your store either by using App Store or the VTEX IO Toolbelt.
+It is possible to install this app in your store either by using App Store or the VTEX IO CLI.

 ### Using VTEX App Store